ake-persson/tf/README.md

 echo '{{keys .Etcd | join "\n"}}' | tf --etcd-node etcd1 --etcd-port 5001 --etcd-key /host
 ```

+You can find a more complete example in "examples/docker" for templating Dockerile and configuration files, this was
+primary use-case for this project.
+However it's pretty generic and could be used for any templating in Bash.

 # Extended functions and tests

 ## Tests